Gman-Superfly/AKIRA/architecture_theoretical/PHASE_AND_TIME.md

 │  ─────────────────────────────                                          │
-│  • All frequency bands have high magnitude at the edge               │ │  • All phases are aligned (they all "peak" at the same location)    │ │  • This coherence IS the edge — it's how the system knows           │ │                                                                         │ │  EXAMPLE: Random noise                                                  │ │  ─────────────────────                                                  │
+│  • All frequency bands have high magnitude at the edge               │ │  • All phases are aligned (they all "peak" at the same location)    │ │  • This coherence IS the edge, it is how the system knows           │ │                                                                         │ │  EXAMPLE: Random noise                                                  │ │  ─────────────────────                                                  │
 │  • All frequency bands have some magnitude                           │
 │  • Phases are random (no alignment)                                   │
-│  • No coherent structure — just noise                                │
+│  • No coherent structure, just noise                                 │
 │                                                                         │
-│  Phase coherence is not a detail — it's fundamental to meaning.      │ │                                                                         │
+│  Phase coherence is not a detail, it is fundamental to meaning.      │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────────────┘
 ```